ChainSQL/remix-ide/README.md

 ## Documentation

-To see details about how to use Remix for developing and/or debugging Solidity contracts, please see [our documentation page](https://remix.readthedocs.io)
+To see details about how to use Remix for developing and/or debugging Solidity contracts, please see [remix documentation page](https://remix.readthedocs.io)